Using Pinterest to Build Traffic

 Pinterest is an image sharing social media website that exploded on the scene in 2011.

-And in 2012, it is quickly becoming a great traffic source for its users and those who've never even heard of it!
+It has become a great traffic source for many people and those who've never even signed up!

 How It Works

 As a Pinterest user, you create boards and "pin" images to them.

 So if you love shoes, you can create a board called "Awesome Shoes" and whenever you're browsing the Web and find a pair of shoes you love, you simply click the "Pin It" button on your browser toolbar (that you install) and the picture gets pinned to your board.

 People can "like" your pins, follow your boards and re-pin images you post to their own boards.